-Note 3 included in the Audited Financial Statements for the years ended December 31st, 2018, 2017 and 2016 and the Independent Auditors' report attached in section 6 "Annexes" of this Annual Report, contains the different changes to the NIFs published by the CINIF that are applicable to Monex.
-As a result, they generate accounting changes, in addition to several amendments in this regulation applicable for the analyzed years in this document.
+Note 3, included in the Audited Financial Statements for the years ended December 31st, 2019, 2018 and 2017, and the Independent Auditors' report attached in section 6 "Annexes" hereof, contains the different changes to the NIFs published by the CINIF that are applicable to Monex.
+As a result, they generate accounting changes, in addition to several amendments in this regulation applicable for the analyzed years herein.